-Dr. M. Elizabeth Azukas is currently an Assistant Professor at East Stroudsburg University of Pennsylvania and has been an educator for more than 25 years, with experience teaching at the elementary, middle, high school, and post-secondary levels.
+Dr. M. Elizabeth Azukas is currently an Associate Professor at East Stroudsburg University of Pennsylvania and has been an educator for more than 25 years, with experience teaching at the elementary, middle, high school, and post-secondary levels.
 She has held a number of different leadership roles including working as a curriculum supervisor, principal, curriculum director, and as an assistant superintendent.

 Her career has focused primarily on innovation in education with the goal of increasing equity and access for all students as well as promoting authentic personalized learning.

 Dr. Azukas’s work experience includes holding a key leadership role with the Office of Innovation for the New York Department of Education, in which she participated in the launch of the largest blended learning initiative in the country and facilitated several school re-designs.
 She held several leadership roles with the ground-breaking Florida Virtual School, named one of the “Coolest Schools in America” by Parent and Child Magazine.
 Here, she initiated the development of the first game-based online American history course: Conspiracy Code, for which the organization won a SIIA CODiE Award.
 Most recently, Dr. Azukas’s work has focused on cultivating communities of practice to promote teacher self-efficacy in the implementation of P-12 personalized learning.